Real physician experiences with LIVMARLI

 Chapters

-Jennifer: What if I asked, what does your patient population look like?
+Jennifer: Do you mind if I ask, " What does your patient population look like?"

 Saeed: Yes.
 What about you?

-Jennifer: To be honest with you, we do have a large Alagille population where we’re practicing, but they’re presenting with cholestasis.
-They’re being referred to us, more so with the idea of we want to make sure that this is not a biliary atresia patient where, of course, timely diagnosis is critical.
-[00:01:00]
+Jennifer: To be honest with you, we do have a large Alagille population where we're practicing, but they're presenting with cholestasis.
+They're being referred to us more so with the idea we want to make sure that this is not a biliary atresia patient, where, of course, timely diagnosis is critical.

 [music]

 Saeed: I think pruritus is so difficult.
-A lot of these kids [00:01:30] who are 3 or 4 months old, they’ll be maybe irritable or fussy, or parents will often go to their pediatrician and just say, “They’re more fussy.”
-What 3 or 4 month old isn’t fussy?
+I know a lot of these kids who are [00:01:30] 3 or 4 months old, they'll be maybe irritable or fussy, or parents will often go to their pediatrician and just say they're more fussy.
+You know, what 3 or 4-month-old isn't fussy?

 Jennifer: Isn't fussy, yes.